 The engine was quickly set up on Cortland Avenue behind the towering Jack & Jill Slide.
 Dicky Blaney grabbed a booster line from the truck and handed it to a bystander, telling him to keep it aimed into the fire hole.
 Now Engine No. 1 roared in, a 1948 American LaFrance pumper driven by engineer Phil LaPorte, setting up on Old Orchard Street at the hydrant located in front of the pier carousel.
 The call men soon realized the rapidly escalating fire could not be contained and were forced to retreat as the White Way area quickly became engulfed, flames shooting outward like a giant blowtorch.

-Now totally out of control, the fire enveloped Noah's Ark, the Coal Mine and the carousel, leaving people stranded on the adjoining pier, its connection to the shore burnt away.
-Emergency personnel smashed the windows of a dozen cars in the rear parking lot to roll them away from the fire's approach.
-Then they noticed the teenaged operators of the Jack & Jill Slide standing atop the structure observing the fire.
-They were ordered to come down, being sprayed with water as they descended.
-Not long afterward, the slide's tower collapsed in flames.
+Now totally out of control, the fire enveloped Noah's Ark, the Coal Mine and the carousel, leaving people marooned on the adjoining pier, its connection to the shore now burnt away.
+Emergency personnel smashed the windows of a dozen cars in the rear parking lot, allowing them to be pushed clear of the fire's approach.
+Then they noticed the teenaged operators of the Jack & Jill Slide standing atop the structure, observing the drama unfolding below.
+They were ordered to climb down, being sprayed with water as they descended.
+Not long afterward, the slide's steel structure wilted and collapsed.

 Choked by emotion and the vomit rising in his throat, Dan Blaney saw much of what he had known since childhood fall to ashes.
-Amidst the swirl of cinders and blinding heat, layers of old paint crackled up from smouldering wood posts and blackened railings.
+Amidst the swirl of cinders and blinding heat, layers of old paint crackled up from smouldering wood foundation beams and blackened posts and railings.
 And then the great hull of the Ark, helpless in dry dock, shuddered and heaved upon its pyre, foundering in waves of smoke before finally sinking into a boiling sea of flames.

 Fire companies with apparatus from Saco, Biddeford, Scarborough, Portland, So.
 Portland, Hollis, Windham, Sanford and Kennebunk, some 26 pieces in all, had gathered to assist in battling the conflagration, ultimately bringing the fire under control around midnight.
-There were reports of people seeing the glow from as far away as Sebago Lake and York, Maine.
+The fire's glow was reportedly visible from as far away as Sebago Lake and York, Maine.